keithhubner/podchaosmonkey/readme.md

 # Testing podchaosmonkey 🐵

+> At time of writing this guide does not work properly on M1/M2 ARM macs.

 ### Introduction 👋

 The purpose of this project is to spin up a Kubernetes cluster and test [podchaosmonkey](https://github.com/perithompson/podchaosmonkey).